Corrun/date-night-masses-mod-source/docs/building.md

 - The build will be in `Kade-Engine/export/release/<target>/bin`, with `<target>` being the target you built to in the previous step. (i.e. `Kade-Engine/export/release/windows/bin`)
 - Incase you added the -debug flag the files will be inside `Kade-Engine/export/debug/<target>/bin`
 - Only the `bin` folder is necessary to run the game.
 The other ones in `export/release/<target>` are not.

+## Troubleshooting
+Check the **Troubleshooting documentation** if you have problems with these instructions.